 Gurudev’s mantras were secret and known only to his disciples and devotees.
-They were not to be shared with anyone until authorised, since in giving a mantra to someone, the person also gives away a part of his energy.
+They were not to be shared unless authorised, since in giving a mantra to someone, the person also gives away a part of his energy.
 Furthermore, the giver becomes spiritually entangled with the receiver and takes responsibility for the receiver’s spiritual upbringing.

 Technically, mantras are nothing but sound energy.
 Sound is the primordial energy of the cosmos, and so everything has a frequency at which it naturally vibrates.
 Therefore every form has a unique vibration, and every vibration has a unique form.
-Mantra practice is instrumental in activating subtle energies within you so that your natural vibration can tune-in and harmonise with the vibration of the power the mantra represents.
+Mantra practice is instrumental in activating subtle energies within you so that your natural vibration can tune in and harmonise with the vibration of the power the mantra represents.

-Gurudev meditates at Santoksar Sahib in Amritsar
+Gurudev meditates at Santoksar Lake

-The third constant during mantra-based mediation includes keeping a glass of water with a bowl sitting on its lid, on either or both sides of your asana.
-While reciting, sound waves are converted into electromagnetic waves due to the membrane potential of body cells.
-The electromagnetic field created around the body is the aura or subtle energy shield.
-Since skin cells are porous, some electromagnetic waves inadvertently escape from your body’s auric layer into the environment.
-The water kept by the side of your asana aims to magnetise these waves so that the energy lost from the aura is captured partly by the water, minimising the loss.
-It takes a lifetime to increase the potency of your aura.
+Due to the membrane potential of body cells, sound waves are converted into electromagnetic waves during mantra recitation.
+The aura, or subtle energy shield, is the electromagnetic field that forms around the body.
+As skin cells are porous, some electromagnetic waves from your body’s auric layer may inadvertently escape into the environment.
+The water kept by your asana aims to magnetise these waves so that the energy lost from the aura is partially captured by the water, thereby minimising the loss.
+It takes a lifetime to increase your aura’s potency.
 Hence, its conservation is a critical aspect of spiritual hygiene.

 Water as a Healer

-All mantras are powered by intent, and specific mantras are purposed for healing.
-The healing mantras are utilised for disease correction and body repair.
-When recited in the mind, we believe that a healing mantra is recited in the ajapa (silent) mode, its sound is carried to the diseased part of the body by its prana or breath.
-When two different frequencies come together, then one of the two begins to resonate at the same frequency as the other.
-This process is referred to as entrainment.
-By reciting a healing mantra frequently, its frequency entrains the malfunctioning body part and affects a cure.
-Water kept by the bedside of a person under the influence of negative energies may entrain with the resonance of that energy and emanate a foul smell.
-Such water is unfit for intake.
-This may not be a common phenomenon but has been experienced by some.
+All mantras are powered by intent, and a few are purposed for healing.
+The healing mantras are used to treat diseases and repair the body.
+We believe that when a healing mantra is recited in the ajapa (silent) mode, its sound is carried to the diseased part of the body by prana (breath).
+When two frequencies interact, one begins to resonate at the same frequency as the other.
+Entrainment is the term used to describe this process.

+Regularly reciting a healing mantra entrains the malfunctioning body part and affects a cure.
+Water kept by the bedside of a person under the influence of negative energies may entrain that energy and emit a foul odour.
+Such water is unfit for human consumption.
+Although this is not a common occurrence, it has been experienced by some of us.

 PHYSIOLOGICAL EFFECTS OF MANTRAS

 Physiologically, mantras are known to lower blood pressure as well as heart and respiration rates.
-Mantra recitation can increase oxygen flow to the brain and decrease its utilisation, thereby slowing brainwave activity and giving rise to a ‘relaxed’ feeling.
-Over time, repeated recitation can build concentration and synchronise the brain’s left and right hemispheres of the brain.
+Mantra recitation can increase oxygen flow to the brain while decreasing its utilisation, resulting in slower brainwave activity and a relaxed feeling.
+Over time, repeated recitation can improve concentration and synchronise the left and right hemispheres of the brain.
 The entrainment of the two hemispheres improves memory and cognitive function.
 Thoughts are more positive and insightful, and the ability to consciously tap into the mind is heightened.